gregory-ledenev/Vert.x-EasyRouting/README.md

 - using `@BodyParam` annotation to bind HTTP body content to a method argument
 - using `@UploadsParam` annotation to bind a list of uploaded files to method arguments

+Some parameters don't require annotations as their type is enough to provide correct binding:
+- `RoutingContext`
+- `TemplateModel`

 #### @Param